Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective

 \section{Abstract}

 We address in this paper Reinforcement Learning (RL) among agents that are grouped into teams such that there is cooperation within each team but general-sum (non-zero sum) competition across different teams.
 To develop an RL method that provably achieves a Nash equilibrium, we focus on a linear-quadratic structure.
 Moreover, to tackle the non-stationarity induced by multi-agent interactions in the finite population setting, we consider the case where the number of agents within each team is infinite, i.e., the mean-field setting.
-This results in a General-Sum LQ Mean-Field Type Game (GS-MFTGs).
+This results in a General-Sum LQ Mean-Field Type Game (GS-MFTG).
 We characterize the Nash equilibrium (NE) of the GS-MFTG, under a standard invertibility condition.
 This MFTG NE is then shown to be $\Os(1/M)$-NE for the finite population game where $M$ is a lower bound on the number of agents in each team.
-These structural results motivate an algorithm called Multi-player Receding-horizon Natural Policy Gradient (MRPG), where each team minimizes its cumulative cost \emph{independently} in a receding-horizon manner.
+These structural results motivate an algorithm called Multi-player Receding-horizon Natural Policy Gradient (MRNPG), where each team minimizes its cumulative cost \emph{independently} in a receding-horizon manner.
 Despite the non-convexity of the problem, we establish that the resulting algorithm converges to a global NE through a novel problem decomposition into sub-problems using backward recursive discrete-time Hamilton-Jacobi-Isaacs (HJI) equations, in which \emph{independent natural policy gradient} is shown to exhibit linear convergence under time-independent diagonal dominance.
-Experiments illuminate the merits of this approach in practice.
+Numerical studies included corroborate the theoretical results.